-The Lacework agent works in the user space in an offline mode.
-There is no dependency on IP tables and the agent does not slow down application connections.
+The Lacework agent works in the user space in a passive mode.
+There is no dependency on IP tables, and the agent does not slow down containerized applications and network connections.

 How often does the Lacework agent collect data?

-Lacework is a continuous monitoring system, that collects the data every time there is any network activity.
+Lacework is a continuous monitoring system that collects and monitors metadata of all the processes associated with a network activity.
 The Polygraph is computed every hour.

 How is the Lacework agent updated?

 The Lacework agent is automatically updated when a new version is available.
-You have the option to change this setting in the agent configuration.
+Contact Lacework Support to alter the agent update process.

 How can I deploy the agent?